 Interdisciplinary centre and research collaborators

-Most of our research is carried out within The Roslin Institute and our interdisciplinary research centres.
+Most of our research is carried out within The Roslin Institute, Global Academy and our interdisciplinary research centres.
+We work with a range of partners, stakeholders and industry, including our local partners Scotland’s Rural College (SRUC).

 Top REF 2014 ranking for agricultural and veterinary research